christinazou/christinazou.github.io/_posts/2018-05-10-groovy-basic.markdown

 if You define a string inside two slashes /../, that you don't need to escape a backslash character,

-## Traits
+# Traits

-They can be seen as interfaces carrying both default implementations and state.
+Traits can be seen as interfaces carrying both default implementations and state.

 - Traits may implement interfaces
 - A trait may define properties